SergioFernizaMarquez/Logistics_Database_Project/README.md

 ## Conclusion

-This project demonstrates a complete end-to-end solution for managing logistics operations, from database creation and simulation to analysis and forecasting.
+This project demonstrates a complete end to end solution for managing logistics operations, from database creation and simulation to analysis and forecasting.
 The insights gained from EDA and predictive modeling will guide future enhancements in cost savings, inventory management, and overall operational efficiency.